How Call in Studio Works / FAQ

 WebRTC: Connecting Callers Through our Web Interface

 Callers will be asked to enter their name and the subject they are calling about.
-Once their request is submitted, they will be queued to connect to your show.
-If there is an open line available, they will confirm their desire to connect to your show and the call will be initiated.
+Once their request is submitted, they will be queued to connect to your show or meeting.
+If there is an open line available, they will confirm their desire to connect and the call will be initiated.

 On your host interface, you will see web callers connected like any other callers, and their name and what they are calling about will be populated in the note of the call.
 The caller's phone number will display as 'Web' followed by their public IP address they are calling from.

-If you have auto-screening enabled for your show, this step will be skipped as they've already entered this information.
+If you have auto-screening enabled, this step will be skipped as they've already entered this information.
 If you have a human screening calls, the call may still be screened by the screener and the call note can be updated by the screener.

 NEXT QUESTION